The Godfather: Plot

-Devastated by Sonny's death and tired of war, Vito sets a meeting with the Five Families.
+Devastated by Sonny's death and tired of war as the capo dei capi, Vito sets up a meeting with the Five Families.
 He assures them that he will withdraw his opposition to their narcotics business and forgo avenging Sonny's murder.
 His safety guaranteed, Michael returns home to enter the family business and marry Kay.
-Kay gives birth to two children in the early 1950s.
+They have two children in the early 1950s.
 With his father nearing the end of his life and Fredo not suited to lead, Michael assumes the position of head of the Corleone family.
-Vito reveals to Michael that it was Don Barzini who ordered the hit on Sonny and warns him that Barzini would try to kill him at a meeting organized by a traitorous Corleone capo.
+Vito tells Michael that he now knows that their true adversary had been Don Barzini all along.
+He warns him that Barzini would try to kill him at a meeting organized by a traitorous Corleone capo.
 With Vito's support, Michael relegates Hagen to managing operations in Las Vegas as he is not a "wartime consigliere".
-Michael travels to Las Vegas to buy out Greene's stake in the family's casinos and is dismayed to see that Fredo is more loyal to Greene than to his own family.
+Michael travels to Las Vegas to buy out Moe Greene's stake in the family's casinos and reprimands Fredo for defending Greene, whom Barzini had turned against the family.

-In 1955, Vito dies of a heart attack while playing with his grandchild.
+In 1955, Vito dies of a heart attack while playing with Michael's son Anthony.
 At Vito's funeral, Tessio asks Michael to meet with Barzini, signaling his betrayal.
 The meeting is set for the same day as the baptism of Connie's baby.
-While Michael stands at the altar as the child's godfather, Corleone hitmen murder the dons of the Five Families, plus Greene, and Tessio is executed (offscreen) for his treachery.
-Michael extracts Carlo's confession to playing a part in Sonny's murder, assuring Carlo he is only being exiled, not murdered; afterward, Clemenza garrotes Carlo to death.
-Connie confronts Michael about Carlo's death while Kay is in the room.
-Kay asks Michael if Connie is telling the truth and is relieved when he denies it.
-As Kay leaves, capos enter the office and pay reverence to Michael as "Don Corleone" before closing the door.
+Michael, remembering his father's warning, deduces the plot and Tessio is led off to be murdered.
+While Michael stands at the baptismal font as the child's godfather, Corleone hitmen murder the dons of the four other families as well as Greene for not selling his hotel.
+Michael extracts Carlo's confession that he had conspired with Barzini on Sonny's assassination.
+He assures Carlo that he is being exiled, not murdered.
+However, Clemenza strangles Carlo in a car shortly afterwards.
+Connie confronts Michael about his involvement in Carlo's death while Kay is in the room.
+Kay asks Michael if he ordered Carlo's death, which Michael denies, leaving Kay relieved.
+As she leaves, capos enter the office and pay reverence to Michael as "Don Corleone".

 Cast

-Other actors playing smaller roles in the Sicilian sequence are Simonetta Stefanelli as Apollonia Vitelli-Corleone, Angelo Infanti as Fabrizio, Corrado Gaipa as Don Tommasino, Franco Citti as Calò and Saro Urzì as Vitelli.
+Uncredited members of the cast include Tom Rosqui as Rocco Lampone; one of Michael's enforcers, Joe Spinell as Willi Cicci; one of Clemenza's enforcers, Gabriele Torrei as Enzo the baker, and Anthony Gounaris as Anthony Corleone.
+Francis Ford Coppola's daughter Sofia, who was still an infant at the time, appears uncredited as Michael Rizzi in the baptism sequence.